Lester Bowles Pearson

 Born: 23 April 1897, Toronto, Canada

 Residence at the time of the award: Canada

 Role: former President of the 7th Session of the United Nations General Assembly, former Secretary of State for External Affairs of Canada

 Prize share: 1/1

 In 1956, Great Britain, France and Israel launched an attack on Egypt aimed at removing President Nasser.
 The United States had not been informed, and the Soviet Union threatened to use atomic weapons against the assailants.
-The "Suez Crisis" found its solution when the President of the United Nations General Assembly, the Canadian Lester Pearson, won support for sending a United Nations Emergency Force to the region to separate the warring parties.
+The "Suez Crisis" found its solution when the Canadian Secretary of State for External Affairs Lester Pearson, who had served as President of the United Nations General Assembly in 1952, won support for sending a United Nations Emergency Force to the region to separate the warring parties.
 This gained him the Peace Prize for 1957.

 In 1948, Lester Pearson became Canada's Secretary of State for External Affairs, and he ended his career as Prime Minister in the 1960s.